 The easier you make the checkout process for your customers, the happier they will be.
 When your customers are happy, they’ll be more inclined to spend more than planned and will be more likely to return again in the future.

 2. Accessible Payment Plans and Buy-Now-Pay-Later Options

 Customer payment plans and deferred payments have been increasing in popularity since 2019.
 In 2020, when payment plans were tight, more and more businesses transitioned to buy-now-pay-later payment methods to increase the purchasing power of their customers.

 According to a Forrester webinar, 26% of U.S retailers surveyed offered some sort of deferred payment method—by December, however, that number had increased to 46%.

 It’s no secret that customers love to save money.
-While payment plans don’t necessarily mean discounts, the fact that monthly payments are significantly less than an associated total balance is often enough to draw in more customers who want to purchase big ticket items, but lack the immediate funds to do so.
+While payment plans don’t necessarily mean discounts, the fact that monthly payments are significantly less than an associated total balance is often enough to draw in more customers who want to purchase big-ticket items, but lack the immediate funds to do so.

-By offering customer payment plans, you’re making otherwise costly purchases accessible, which will increase the amount of customers that can afford them.
+By offering customer payment plans, you’re making otherwise costly purchases accessible, which will increase the number of customers that can afford them.
 When your business doesn’t offer payment plans, it doesn’t get the chance to offer its products and services to a larger population group, which keeps business stagnant.

-Customer payment plans provides your businesses with a stable, predictable stream of monthly revenue, and the more customers you get started on a payment plan, the more monthly payments you’ll receive—which will help your business grow.
+Customer payment plans provide your businesses with a stable, predictable stream of monthly revenue, and the more customers you get started on a payment plan, the more monthly payments you’ll receive—which will help your business grow.